-4.3 Processing of your personal data outside of the US
+4.2 Processing of your personal data outside of EU/EEA

-Polestar Automotive USA Inc. transfers personal data to the European Union and the United Kingdom.
+Polestar Performance AB transfers personal data to the following countries outside of the EU/EEA: the United States and the United Kingdom.

 If you have any objections or complaints about the way we process your personal data, please let us know and we will try to help.

-You always have the right to lodge a complaint with the relevant supervisory authority.
+You always have the right to lodge a complaint with the supervisory authority where you live, work or where you believe an infringement has taken place.
+In Australia, you may make a complaint about a breach of the Australian Privacy Principles to the Office of the Australian Information Commissioner (OAIC).
 In Sweden, you have the right to lodge a complaint with the Swedish Supervisory Authority for Privacy Protection (IMY).

-You have the right to know if we process personal data about you.
-If we do, you also have the right to receive information about the personal data we process.
+You have the right to know if Polestar Performance AB processes personal data about you.
+If we do, you also have the right to receive information about the personal data we process and why we do it.
 Furthermore, you have the right to receive a copy of all personal data we have about you.
-If you reside in Quebec, you also have the right to request we provide information about the categories of our employees (or contractors) who have access to your information.

 If you are interested in specific information, please indicate it in your request.
 For example, you can specify if you are interested in a certain type of information, such as what specific contact details we have about you, or if you want information from a certain period.

-6.2 Right to have erroneous or outdated personal data corrected, updated or supplemented
+5.2 Right to have erroneous or outdated personal data corrected, updated or completed

 If the personal data we hold about you is incorrect, you have the right to have it corrected.
 You also have the right to supplement incomplete information with additional information that may be needed for the information to be correct.

-Once we have corrected your personal data, or it has been supplemented, we will inform those we have disclosed your data to (when applicable) about the update - if it is not impossible or too cumbersome.
-If you ask us, we will of course also tell you who we have disclosed your data to.
+Once we have corrected your personal data, or it has been supplemented, we will inform those we have shared your data with (when applicable) about the update - if it is not impossible or too cumbersome.
+If you ask us, we will of course also tell you who we have shared your data with.

-If you request to have data corrected, you also have the right to request that we restrict our processing during the time we investigate the matter (this is in addition to your general right to restriction, described below).
+If you request to have data corrected, you also have the right to request that we restrict our processing during the time we investigate the matter.

 the data is no longer needed for the purposes for which we collected it,